frobnitzem/psik/README.md

 several environment variables so it can arrange parallel execution itself.
 See (`Environment during job execution`) below.

-The `events` tag is also new.
-Rather than polling a job-queue backend, $\Psi_k$ inserts calls to the job's `scripts/on_{event}` scripts each time a job changes state.
-These scripts are pre-filled with scripts from `JobSpec.events`, when they exist.
-It is also possible for a user to modify the callback files directly.
+The `callback` field is also new.
+Rather than polling a job-queue backend, $\Psi_k$ inserts calls to `$psik reached` each time a job changes state.
+This logs the start of a new job state.

-The `ResourceSpec` and `JobAttributes` models are identical, except `ResourceSpec` is fixed at `psij.ResourceSpecV1`, and `duration` has been fixed as required job-time in units of minutes, and moved out of `JobAttributes` and into `ResourceSpec`.
+The `ResourceSpec` model is identical, except it is fixed at `psij.ResourceSpecV1`, and
+`duration` has been added (in fixed units of minutes).
+`BackendConfig` derives from `JobAttributes`, but contains only backend configuration values, not job attributes.

 ## Adding a new batch queue backend to Psi\_k

 Internally, $\Psi_k$ implements each backend by including three templates:

 psik/templates/

  * `<backend>/submit`  -- Submit a job to the queue.
                           Output to stderr is printed to the user's terminal.
                           On success, print only the backend's native job\id to stdout and return 0.
                           On failure, must return nonzero.

  * `<backend>/job`     -- Job submitted to the queue.
-                          Should annotate job resource and attributes
-                          in a way the backend understands.
+                          Should translate job resource and backend config in a way the backend understands.
-                          Must call psik logging and callbacks
-                          at appropriate points.
+                          Must call psik logging at appropriate points.
                           Must setup "Environment during job execution"
                           as specified above.

  * `<backend>/cancel`  -- Ask the backend to cancel the job.
-                          Must call psik logging and callbacks
-                          at appropriate points.
+                          Must call psik logging at appropriate points.